italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 Status Attestation Request by Wallet Instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The presentation of a Credential to a Verifier may occur long after it has been issued by the Issuer.
 During this time interval, the Credential can be invalidated for any reason and therefore the Verifier also needs to verify its revocation or suspension status.
 To address this scenario, the Issuer provides the Wallet Instance with a *Status Attestation*.
-This Attestation is bound to a Credential so that the Wallet Instance can present it to a Verifier, along with the Credential itself, as a proof of non-revocation status of the Credential.
+This Attestation is bound to a Credential so that the Wallet Instance can present it to a Verifier, along with the Credential itself, as proof of non-revocation status of the Credential.

 The following diagram shows how the Wallet Instance requests a Status Attestation to the Issuer.